-Zone 11 is now COMPLETE.
-City Crews are currently finishing Zone 12.
-Crews will start over in Zone 1 and move sequentially around the city for a second round of collection.
-Check back periodically for updates.
+Curbside loose leaves will now be collected by Call-In through Friday, February 1, 2019.
+After that date leaves must be bagged for the City of Athens to collect them.
+City Crews have finished their second round of loose leaf collection.
 If the web map does not seem to be updating make sure to 'Refresh' your web page by either hitting the Refresh Icon or Press 'F5' on your keyboard.

 If you would like your leaves collected, please rake them 3 to 5 feet from the edge of the road and 3 to 5 feet away from any obstacles (mailboxes, trees, fences, poles, yard decorations and vehicles).
 Leaf piles too close to obstructions will not be picked up by leaf crews because doing so could potentially damage the obstruction in question or the equipment.

 Do not place any leaves in the road, in ditches or on sidewalks.
 In areas where there are sidewalks leaves should be placed behind the sidewalk and crews will collect them from there.

 Please do not rake leaves into the roadways.
 It causes driving to be hazardous by narrowing the width of travel lanes and makes travel lanes slicker during rain events.
 This practice also causes clogging in storm drains and can lead to increased flooding.
 Please refrain from this activity.

 Leaf crews will be working in specified zones throughout the city.
 Once a zone is completed the crews will move to the next zone in sequential order.
 Once crews complete all zones they will start back at the first zone and go through all zones a second time.
 We will not pick up leaves in an on-call fashion.

 As an alternative you may bag your leaves and place them 3 to 5 feet from the edge of pavement, adhering to the other guidelines previously set forth and the Public Works Department will collect them on the regular Brush / Junk route.